mmajis/thesis/README.md

 Master's thesis on cloud elasticity.
+Work in progress.